Supporting the settlement of refugees in our National Capital.

 For more information, please contact us at email@example.com

-We regulary run monthly orientation sessions which are designed to introduce CRS to potential new members and let interested people know of our activities.
+We regularly run monthly orientation sessions which are designed to introduce CRS to potential new members and let interested people know of our activities.
 See the events page for the next scheduled session.
-All are welcome – just email email@example.com if you wish to attend.
+All are welcome – just email firstname.lastname@example.org if you wish to attend.

 Working with Vulnerable People Act 2011